Hungarian Fitness Model Anita Herbert Flaunts Chiseled Physique In Bright Red Bikini

 Hungarian fitness model Anita Herbert gave her 2.2 million Instagram followers a treat recently when she uploaded a photo of herself rocking a bright red bikini.
-The brunette beauty’s skimpy swimsuit design featured a halter neckline on the top which showed of her cleavage.
+The brunette beauty’s skimpy swimsuit design featured a halter neckline on the top, which showed off her cleavage.
 As for the briefs, they included a double-strap detail that emphasized the muscle tone of her midsection.

 Anita wore her inky black locks swept over one shoulder and accessorized her look with a pair of silver-gray aviator sunglasses.
-According to the geotag on the post, the photo was taken in Trunk Bay, St. John in the US Virgin Islands.
-Anita stood on an idyllic beach in the photo which captured the crystal-clear blue water and an island in the background.
+According to the geotag on the post, the photo was taken in Trunk Bay, St. John, in the U.S. Virgin Islands.
+Anita stood on an idyllic beach in the photo, which captured the crystal-clear blue water and an island in the background.

-The snapshot preceded a video seen in the next slide of the Instagram post.
+The snapshot preceded a video in the Instagram post.
 The clip showcased a montage of memories from her island getaway.
 In some of the shots, Anita was captured wearing the red bikini top plus a pair of denim shorts and a baseball cap.
 In another, she wears an equally flattering patterned crop top with those shorts before the camera gave her followers a sweeping view of the beautiful beach setting.

-As of this writing, the post has accumulated close to 30,000 likes and more than 350 Instagram users have commented on it.
+As of this writing, the post has accumulated close to 30,000 likes, and more than 350 Instagram users have commented on it.
 In those comments, fans raved over Anita’s enviably sculpted figure.

 “So beautiful, I will be in love with ur body forever,” one person wrote.